-This tip sheet is a service of the Institute for Local Government (ILG) whose mission is to promote good government at the local level with practical, impartial, and easy-to-use resources for California communities.
-ILG is the nonprofit 501(c)(3) research and education affiliate of the League of California Cities and the California State Association of Counties.
-For more information and to access the Institute's resources on intergovernmental collaboration, visit http://www.ca-ilg.org/collaboration-partnerships.
+This tip sheet is a service of the Institute for Local Government (ILG) whose mission is to promote good government at the local level with practical, impartial and easy-to-use resources for California communities.
+ILG is the nonprofit 501(c)(3) research and education affiliate of the League of California Cities, the California State Association of Counties and the California Special Districts Association.

+For more information and to access the Institute's resources on intergovernmental collaboration, visit www.ca-ilg.org/collaboration-partnerships